nmattei/cmps3160/_projects/FinalTutorial.md

 # Final Tutorial

-Instead of a Final Exam in this course you will be responsible for generating a tutorial that will walk users through the entire data science pipeline: data curation, parsing, and management; exploratory data analysis; hypothesis testing and machine learning to provide analysis; and then the curation of a message or messages covering insights learned during the tutorial.
+In this course you will be responsible for generating a tutorial that will walk users through the entire data science pipeline: data curation, parsing, and management; exploratory data analysis; model building as either hypothesis testing and/or machine learning; and then the curation of a message or messages covering insights learned during the tutorial.
 Students may choose an application area and dataset(s) that are of interest to them; please feel free to be creative about this!

-In the interest of building students' public portfolios, and in the spirit of "learning by doing", students will create a self-contained online tutorial to be posted publicly and a 7-10 minute presentation in class.
-This tutorial can be created individually or in a small group (max 2 people).
+In the interest of building students' public portfolios, and in the spirit of "learning by doing", students will create a self-contained online tutorial to be posted publicly and a 5-8 minute presentation in class.
+This tutorial will be completed in pairs of students (except for graduate students who will work solo).
 This assignment will be a publicly-accessible website that provides an end-to-end walk-through of identifying and scraping a specific data source, performing some exploratory analysis, and providing some sort of managerial or operational insight from that data.
 We will have several milestones associated with the final project including the following.
 These are each discussed below in more detail.

 1. **Milestone 1:** Identifying a dataset and establishing a GitHub.io Site, Extraction, Transform, and Load (ETL).
 (50 points)
 2. **Milestone 2:** Additional Extraction, Transform, and Load (ETL) + Exploratory Data Analysis (EDA).
 (50 points)
 3. **Deliverable 1:** In Class Presentation.
 (50 points)
 4. **Deliverable 2:** Final Website.
 (100 points)

-Examples of high quality notebooks from past Data Science classes:
+Some examples of high quality notebooks from past Data Science classes:
 * Eli and Matt, [The Happiness Project](https://mcatalano26.github.io/Data-Science-Final-Project/)
 * Addie, [Deaths in Louisiana: An Analysis of Available Data](https://ajasica.github.io/)
 * John (Dung), [Airbnb in New York City](https://dungngotan99.github.io/)